-Both outcomes (GPG and software) have been disseminated in detail at an international full day workshop with the title "Measurements and Waveguides for Millimetre-wave and Terahertz Frequencies".
-This workshop took place during the European Microwave Week (EuMW), in Paris, France, on 4th October 2019.
-The workshop reviewed the latest developments of waveguide technology and focussed on new waveguide sizes and interfaces.
-This includes activities by both IEEE and IEC standardisation bodies.
+The GPG and software that were described in Sections 4.1 and 4.2 have been disseminated in detail at an international full day workshop with the title "Measurements and Waveguides for Millimetre-wave and Terahertz Frequencies".
+The workshop was organised by NPL, while contributions from the other project partners who gave presentations.
+The workshop took place during the European Microwave Week (EuMW), in Paris, France, on 4th October 2019.
+The workshop reviewed the latest developments of waveguide technology and focussed on both the new waveguide sizes and interfaces.
+It included activities by both IEEE and IEC standardisation bodies.
 The workshop also presented the current state of the art of the measurements - both using waveguide and quasi-optical techniques - that are available at millimetre-wave through to terahertz frequencies (i.e. from 30 GHz to at least 1.5 THz).
-The documented feedback from the end-users who attended the workshop on rectangular waveguide interfaces for connections above 100 GHz can be accessed here.
+One of the main topics that were discussed, was related to the table shown below (Figure 4) by Hans Ulrich Nickel as presented with the title DESIGN CONSIDERATIONS FOR AN IMPROVED INTERFACE FOR MILLIMETER WAVEGUIDES.